• Art Magazine

 Abstract photography - motifs beyond reality

-• The painting is a painting by Jan Vermeer, created around 1664/1668 or 1673, which is considered one of the main works by the artist through its light and shadow painting of the artist
+• The Art of Painting is a painting by Jan Vermeer, created around 1664/1668 or 1673, which, due to its high-quality use of light and shadow, is considered one of the artist's masterpieces

 Johannes Vermeer and his influence on modern painting

-• The optimal lighting in the artist studio begins to understand the basics of light.
+• Optimal lighting in an artist's studio begins with understanding the basics of light.

 Wholesale Lighting for Art Spaces, Studios & Creative Interiors